Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Step 1: Preheat oven to 225°F. This low temperature ensures gentle, even rendering.
 This is called dry rendering since you're not adding water.

 Step 2: Place fat in a roasting pan.
 Spread your prepared beef fat in a large roasting pan or Dutch oven with a lid.
-Put the fat in a big enough pan to allow air circulation.
+Use a pan big enough to allow air circulation.

 Step 3: Render for 4-6 hours.
 Cover and place in the oven.
 Check every hour or so, stirring occasionally.
-When the cracklings are golden and crispy, you finish rendering.
+When the cracklings are golden and crispy, you're done rendering.

 Step 4: Strain and store.
 Same process as the other methods.
-Strain the tallow carefully to get the tallow as clean as possible.
+Strain the tallow carefully to get it as clean as possible.

 Some people prefer wet rendering (adding water) while others prefer dry rendering (no water added).
 Both methods work well—wet rendering offers more insurance against burning, while dry rendering gives you slightly purer tallow.